Radio broadcast assistant

 What to expect

-- The atmosphere is informal and sociable, but the work can be pressured with tight deadlines and hours are often unpredictable and led by how well a recording is progressing.
+- The atmosphere is informal and sociable, but tight deadlines can add to the pressure.
+Hours are often unpredictable and led by how well a recording is progressing.
 Work on live programmes can be more predictable due to set on-air times.

-- Posts are available all over the UK in towns and cities where there are local BBC and commercial radio stations.
-National BBC and commercial radio stations are usually broadcast from major cities including London and Manchester.
+- Posts are available all over the UK in towns and cities where there are local BBC and commercial stations.
+National BBC and commercial stations are usually broadcast from major cities including London, Birmingham and Manchester.

 - The ability to relocate can be beneficial when developing a radio career.

 - Self-employment and freelance work are possible.
-Radio broadcast assistants at both the BBC and independent radio are often employed on a freelance or short-term contract basis.
+Radio broadcast assistants at both the BBC and independent companies are often employed on a freelance or short-term contract basis.

 Qualifications

 A degree or HND isn't essential to become a radio broadcast assistant.
 However, competition is extremely tough, and many assistants are graduates.
-Therefore, a relevant qualification in radio or media production may improve your chances.
+Therefore, a relevant qualification in radio or media production may improve your chances of success.

-Knowledge of a specialist subject, such as science or politics, may give you the edge for certain types of programmes.
+Knowledge of a specialist subject, such as science or politics, can also give you an edge for certain types of programmes.

-Generally, though, the subject you study is less important than relevant practical experience and energy and enthusiasm for the industry.
+Generally, though, the subject you study is less important than relevant practical experience, as well as energy and enthusiasm for the industry.
 These skills and attributes, combined with the right personality, are often more important to employers than education.

 Postgraduate study is not a requirement, but some entrants do complete a postgraduate diploma or MA in radio production.
 This can be helpful if your degree is not in a related subject, and it can develop your practical skills and knowledge.